Whether you are the:

 This workshop requires full face-to-face interaction and participation from both the instructor and students.
 In order to attend, you must make sure you have the following:

 - Computer or laptop with webcam (webcams are mandatory): This workshop will involve 100% on-screen interaction with your instructor and classmates, reading/viewing on-screen content like slides or videos, and interacting via typing with questions or responses.
-For this reason, you must have a webcam and use a full computer/laptop, and we do not permit students to attend using a tablet or cell phone.
+For this reason, attendees are not permitted to attend via a tablet or cell phone.
+Webcams (no virtual backgrounds) must be on at all times.

 - A quiet space with minimal distractions: Please plan to be fully engaged in the class, and clear your work schedule just as you would for attendance in an in-class program.